VidhuPrakash/Patient-care/README.md

 - **Multi-Tab Synchronization**: Ensures real-time updates across browser tabs using PGlite's multi-tab worker and BroadcastChannel.
 - **Patient Management**: View, update, and delete patient records through an intuitive Ant Design-based UI.
 - **Client-Side Only**: Runs entirely in the browser, eliminating the need for a backend server.
-- **Responsive Design**: Styled with SCSS and Ant Design for a modern, user-friendly interface.
 - **Error Handling**: Robust error handling for database operations and user input validation.

 ## Tech Stack